hdShang/arxiv-daily/docs/cs-AI/2025-08-25/papers/250818488v1-collaborative-intelligence-topic-modelling-of-large-language-model-u.md

 ---
 layout: default
-title: Collaborative Intelligence: Topic Modelling of Large Language Model use in Live Cybersecurity Operations
+title: "Collaborative Intelligence: Topic Modelling of Large Language Model use in Live Cybersecurity Operations"
 ---

 # Collaborative Intelligence: Topic Modelling of Large Language Model use in Live Cybersecurity Operations